Research

 WP Care

 In WP Care, we are concerned with the role of values in parents’ decision-making regarding childhood vaccination.
 To understand what drives parents’ decisions, we draw on ethnographic observations in primary care settings and interviews with health care professionals and parents.
 Specifically, we focus on vaccines offered free of charge in the framework of the Austrian national immunization program.
-In this work package, Nora Hansl will be undertaking her PhD research at the Vienna Doctoral School of Social Sciences.

 WP Pharma

-Second, since valuations change over time, it is important to address their history.
-For this purpose, WP PHARMA also looks at the emergence of “immunization economics” and the codification of an economic argument in favor of vaccination after World War II.
-By looking at the origins of the idea that “health is wealth”, we contribute to a better understanding of the role of economic expertise in this policy arena, and of the powerful appeal economic reasoning enjoys in contemporary political debates.
+WP Pharma focuses on the valuation of vaccines by members of the pharmaceutical industry and how these valuations are embedded in particular legal systems.
+Second, since valuations change over time, WP PHARMA also looks at the emergence of “immunization economics” and the powerful appeal economic reasoning enjoys in contemporary political debates.
 Empirically, this project is based on a set of qualitative interviews and archival research.

 WP Digital